About AIDSVu

 IQVIA provides Emory a limited dataset of aggregated and anonymized pre-exposure prophylaxis (PrEP) data, along with age, sex, and race/ethnicity classifications.
 The IQVIA database contains anonymized individual-level prescription records collected electronically from US retail pharmacies, traditional pharmacies, specialty mail-order pharmacies, long-term care (LTC) facilities, and “other” pharmacies (e.g., in-hospital pharmacies, HMO pharmacies).
 The IQVIA database uses national estimates of prescription fills to estimate PrEP prescriptions for the small percentage of US prescriptions that are not tracked directly by IQVIA.
 The prescriptions database includes age and sex and was linked to a claims database to obtain diagnoses codes.
 Race/ethnicity was provided through a consumer database of self-reported information.
 Race/ethnicity data were available for about a third of PrEP users, and data summarized by race/ethnicity are based on that subset of users.

-An algorithm was used to differentiate the HIV treatment and HIV PrEP indications using prescription and diagnoses data for individuals taking FTC/TDF (starting in 2020), or FTC/TAF after its approval in 2019.
-For AIDSVu, the analyses determined total PrEP usage with FTC/TDF and FTC/TAF and not individually for each product.
-IQVIA excluded prescriptions for TDF/FTC and TAF/FTC that were made for other known indications, such as, post-exposure prophylaxis (PEP), chronic hepatitis B management, and treatment for HIV and other opportunistic infections.
-An individual with diagnosis or treatment codes for HIV, chronic Hepatis B or codes for PEP prior to the exposure era of FTC/TDF or FTC/TAF would be considered not to be taking PrEP.
+An algorithm was used to differentiate the HIV treatment and HIV PrEP indications using prescription and diagnoses data for individuals taking FTC/TDF, FTC/TAF after its approval in 2019, or cabotegravir after its approval in 2021.
+For AIDSVu, the analyses determined total PrEP usage with FTC/TDF, FTC/TAF, and cabotegravir and not individually for each product.
+IQVIA excluded prescriptions for TDF/FTC, TAF/FTC, and cabotegravir that were made for other known indications, such as, post-exposure prophylaxis (PEP), chronic hepatitis B management, and treatment for HIV and other opportunistic infections.
+An individual with diagnosis or treatment codes for HIV, chronic Hepatis B or codes for PEP prior to the exposure era of FTC/TDF, FTC/TAF, or cabotegravir would be considered not to be taking PrEP.
+Additional details can be found in the Technical Notes.

 IQVIA shared aggregate datasets at the state- and county-level with Emory researchers.
 To account for underestimations of PrEP use due to misclassified prescriptions, the county-level PrEP users’ data were upweighted by using state-specific percentages of unclassified prescriptions (prescriptions that have an unknown indication).
 The method was adopted from Sullivan et al.’s published article in Annals of Epidemiology titled “Methods for county-level estimation of pre-exposure prophylaxis coverage and application to the U.S. ending the HIV epidemic jurisdictions.”
 The unrounded number of weighted PrEP users per county were then summed to obtain state-, regional-, and national-level estimates.
 Finally, Emory applied data suppression rules and developed the publicly available maps and data sets for AIDSVu.
 AIDSVu provides downloadable PrEP maps and datasets at the county-and state-level and PrEP datasets at the regional and national-level for researchers and health departments to utilize in their own analyses.

-The PNR data compare the ratio of the number of PrEP users from 2012-2021 to the number of people newly diagnosed with HIV in each corresponding year.
+The PnR data compare the ratio of the number of PrEP users from 2012-2023 to the number of people newly diagnosed with HIV in each corresponding year.
 The numerator is number of PrEP users, by year, and the denominator is new HIV diagnoses cases, by year.
-Since 2020 new diagnoses is the latest year available on AIDSVu, it is used to calculate 2021 PNR.
-As the HIV diagnoses data becomes available, the 2021 PNR will be updated with future data launches.
+Since 2022 new diagnoses is the latest year available on AIDSVu, it is used to calculate 2023 PnR.
+As the HIV diagnoses data becomes available, the 2023 PnR will be updated with future data launches.

 Testing Data:

-The data on AIDSVu are from the Behavioral Risk Factor Surveillance System using the calculated variable for adults who have ever been tested for HIV .
+The data on AIDSVu are from the Behavioral Risk Factor Surveillance System using the calculated variable for adults who have ever been tested for HIV.
 The data are based on a “yes” response to the question, “Have you ever been tested for HIV?”
+Non-response categories are not included.
 For additional information about the BRFSS survey, weighting, and data methods, please visit the CDC BRFSS website here: https://www.cdc.gov/brfss/.

 HIV Criminalization Data: